wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 ----------------------------------------
 > Side chains are a proposal for Bitcoin 2.0.
 Side-chains would effectively be new blockchains that are backed by Bitcoins, in much the same way that fiat currencies used to be backed by gold.
 They could be backed by Feathercoin at that stage of development the Feathercoin client would include side chain facility.

 > So, one possibility is that Feathercoin could implement Dark Side Chains, assuming we can fully invent how  the Dark Blockchain / Dark Addresses will work.
 It would also be possible to also start a separate Dark Blockchain coin.
+(Ref 4.)

 5.5 Why should Feathercoin consider adopting PBA?
 -------------------------------------------------